ImrahnF/notes-PROG27545/README.md

   return "redirect:/";
 }
 ```
 Although similar to the previous return statement, this tells Spring to **redirect** instead of rendering a page.
 In this case, it redirects to the default URL.
 After the redirect, it will then be handled by the previous method under `@GetMapping("/")`.
+We could also edit this to `redirect:/main`.

 These return statements are implemented in the
 `TaskController.java` file [here](https://github.com/ImrahnF/todo-list-notes-PROG27545/blob/main/src/TodoListApplication/src/main/java/sheridan/omrahn/todolistapplication/controller/TaskController.java).